RowanAurora/Rb101/notes/study_guide.md

 ***

 `Variable` shadowing can occur when a block parameter shares the same name as a local variable.
-The parameter takes precedence in the block, but the local variable is not overwritten in the larger scope.
+The parameter takes precedence in the block but the local variable is not overwritten in the larger scope.

 ```ruby
 var = "hello"